JetBrains/teamcity-roadmap/BuildPage.md

 ### Timeline View

-The new timeline is here to replace the build chains.
+The new timeline is here:

 <img src="Images/dependencies_timeline.png">